Instant Pot Scratch Beef Noodle Soup

 ———————

-I’ll be sharing at Fiesta Friday #316 hosted this week by Jhuls @ The Not So Creative Cook and at What’s for Dinner Sunday.
+I’m sharing Instant Pot Scratch Beef Noodle Soup at Fiesta Friday #316 hosted this week by Jhuls @ The Not So Creative Cook.

 There is nothing like the rich broth & luscious beef in homemade soup/ When it's Instant Pot Scratch Beef Noodle Soup it's so easy and under two hours to make.
 Comfort at it's best! #HomemadeScratchBeefNoodleSoup #InstantPotBeefNoodleSoup #InstantPotSoup